-Purpose: Adopting appropriate policies and conducting ongoing employee training helps ensure Company can meet state, federal, and contractual obligations governing the Settlement.
+Purpose: Adopting appropriate policies and procedures, including conducting ongoing employee training, to help ensure Company can meet federal, state, and contractual obligations governing the Settlement.
+These policies and procedures must be appropriate to the locale because consumer financial protection laws may vary from state to state.
+Appropriate and effective training helps Settlement Companies safeguard Settlement documents.
+These procedures help maintain accuracy, minimize errors in completing the Settlement and provide a framework for a positive Consumer experience.

 Procedures to meet this best practice:

-Recording procedures.

-Review legal and contractual requirements to determine Company obligations to record documents and incorporate such requirements in its written procedures.

-Submit or ship documents for recording to the county recorder (or equivalent) or the person or entity responsible for recording within two (2) business days of the later of (i) the date of Settlement, or (ii) receipt by Company if the Settlement is not performed by Company.

-Track shipments of documents for recording.

-Ensure timely responses to recording rejections.

-Addressing rejected recordings to prevent unnecessary delay.

-Verify that recordation actually occurred and maintain a record of the recording information for the document(s).

-Pricing procedures.
+Train staff to provide a framework which will:

+Minimize errors in completing the Settlement.

+Enable a timely response to concerns raised by any of the parties following the Settlement, including addressing Consumer complaints in compliance with Pillar 7 of ALTA Best Practices.

+Establish and observe proper pricing procedures.

-Maintain written procedures to help ensure that customers are charged the correct title insurance premium and other rates for services provided by Company.
-These premiums and rates are determined by a mix of legal and contractual obligations.
+o Establish and implement written procedures to charge the appropriate title insurance premium and other fees for services provided by Company.
+These premiums and fees may be charged based on state and federal legal requirements, contractual obligations, or as set by Company.

-Utilize rate manuals and online calculators, as appropriate, to help ensure correct fees are being charged for title insurance policy premiums, state-specific fees and endorsements.
+Utilize rate manuals and online calculators, as appropriate, to ensure correct amounts are being charged for title insurance policy premiums, state or Company-specific fees, and endorsements.

-Ensure discounted rates are calculated and charged when appropriate, including refinance or reissue rates.
+Ensure discounted premiums are calculated and charged when appropriate, including refinance or reissue premiums.

-Quality check files after Settlement to help ensure consumers were charged the company’s established rates.

-Provide timely refunds to consumers when an overpayment is detected.
+Quality-check the Settlement documents after Settlement to ensure Consumers were charged the correct premiums and fees.
+Issue timely refunds to Consumers when an overpayment is detected.

-Third-party signing professional procedures.
+Disclose Affiliated Business Arrangements.

+In compliance with state and federal laws and regulations, establish and implement procedures requiring proper disclosure of any affiliated business arrangements in which Company participates.

+Prepare and execute documents accurately.

+Establish and implement written procedures regarding the preparation and proper execution of closing documents.
+These procedures must comply with state law, federal law, contractual obligations with the Title Insurer, and as contractually agreed to by the seller, buyer, borrower or lender, and/or as directed by the seller, buyer, borrower or lender.

+• Oversee Signing professionals

-Maintain written procedures to help ensure that third-party signing professionals, including notaries public, engaged by the Company possess the appropriate qualifications, professionalism, and knowledge, including the standards described below.
-These requirements are determined by a mix of legal and contractual obligations.
+Establish and implement written procedures to monitor and verify that all signing professionals possess the appropriate state licensing and insurance to notarize documents (both in person and remotely, if applicable), conduct the Settlement (if applicable), and safeguard NPI.
+These requirements are determined by a mix of legal and contractual obligations, including state regulations and title insurance underwriter requirements and limitations.

-Verify that the third-party signing professional is covered by

-Errors and Omissions insurance, and

-Notary surety bond, if required by state law; and

-Require that third-party signing professionals:
+For signing professionals who are employed by Company, establish and implement written procedures to perform Background Check(s) for employees who conduct Settlements or who have access to Settlement documents and funds.

-Furnish evidence of their current state licensure, where required, or evidence if they have attained a recognized and verifiable industry designation, and;
+For signing professionals who are third parties, require demonstrable evidence of their current: state licensure, where required, or a recognized and verifiable industry designation, Errors and Omissions insurance and Notary surety bond, if required by state law.

-Provide an acknowledgement of compliance with Company’s instructions and Company’s information security program as detailed in Pillar 3 of these Best Practices.
+Require a written acknowledgement of compliance with Company’s instructions and Company’s information security program as detailed in Pillar 3 of ALTA Best Practices.

-*NOTE: If a third-party signing professional is directly employed by a title or settlement agent or underwriter that provides evidence of compliance with the Best Practices, Company does not need to perform the due diligence requirements outlined in this section of the ALTA Best Practices.

-In the event that a third-party signing professional is contractually retained by anyone other than Company (including the buyer or seller), the responsibility for verifying that the third-party signing professional meets applicable standards rests with that party.
+For third-party signing professional contractually retained by anyone other than Company (e.g., the lender, borrower, buyer, or seller), the responsibility for verifying that the third-party signing professional meets applicable standards rests with that party.